sportsdatasolutions/python_project_template/getting_started_local.md

 ```

 ## Dependencies
-> Dealing with project dependencies locally (so they can work well in any virtual/local environment)
+> Dealing with project dependencies (packages the project will depend on)

 ###